 Johann Sebastian Bach was a German composer and musician of the Baroque period.
 He enriched established German styles through his skill in counterpoint, harmonic and motivic organisation, and the adaptation of rhythms, forms, and textures from abroad, particularly from Italy and France.
 Bach's compositions include the Brandenburg Concertos, the Goldberg Variations, the Mass in B minor, two Passions, and over three hundred sacred cantatas of which nearly two hundred survive.
 His music is revered for its technical command, artistic beauty, and intellectual depth.
 Bach was born in Eisenach, Saxe-Eisenach, into a great musical family.
 His father, Johann Ambrosius Bach, was the director of the ...more on Wikipedia

 Wolfgang Amadeus Mozart, baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the Classical era.
 Mozart showed prodigious ability from his earliest childhood.
 Already competent on keyboard and violin, he composed from the age of five and performed before European royalty.
 At 17, he was engaged as a court musician in Salzburg, but grew restless and travelled in search of a better position, always composing abundantly.
 While visiting Vienna in 1781, he was dismissed from his Salzburg position.
-He chose to stay in the capital, where he achieved fame but little financial security.
-During his final years in Vienna, he composed many of his ...more on Wikipedia
+He chose to stay in the capital, where he achieved fame but little financial security. ...more on Wikipedia

 Franz Peter Schubert was an Austrian composer.
-Schubert died at 31 but was extremely prolific during his lifetime.
+Schubert 's life ended at 31 but was extremely prolific during his lifetime.
 His output consists of over six hundred secular vocal works, seven complete symphonies, sacred music, operas, incidental music and a large body of chamber and piano music.
-Appreciation of his music while he was alive was limited to a relatively small circle of admirers in Vienna, but interest in his work increased significantly in the decades following his death.
-Felix Mendelssohn, Robert Schumann, Franz Liszt, Johannes Brahms and other 19th-century composers discovered and championed his works.
-Today, Schubert is ranked among the greatest composers of the late Classical era and ...more on Wikipedia
+Appreciation of his music while he was alive was limited to a relatively small circle of admirers in Vienna, but interest in his work increased significantly in the decades following his life.
+Felix Mendelssohn, Robert Schumann, Franz Liszt, Johannes Brahms and other 19th-century composers discovered and championed his works. ...more on Wikipedia